- Race Information

 |Time limit||6 hours and 30 minutes|

-The course is known as being flat and fast, where records can easily be broken and has spawned two world records for both men and women previously.As for Japanese runners, Toshihiko Seko won the Bank of America Chicago Marathon in 1986.
+The course is known as being flat and fast, where records can easily be broken and has spawned a world record for women again in 2019.As for Japanese runners, Toshihiko Seko won the Bank of America Chicago Marathon in 1986.

 And in 2018, Suguru Osako set Japanese record.